This webpage is for taxi drivers to receive news about licensing laws, helpful travel news and more.

-A new online service went live on February 5, 2020 to help drivers and businesses to prepare for the introduction of clean air zones with charges in Birmingham and Leeds.
+A new online service went live on February 5, 2020 to help drivers and businesses to prepare for the introduction of clean air zones.

 The vehicle checker will allow drivers to find out if they will be affected by the change which will charge the most polluting vehicles to drive in the cities.

 Information can be found on the Government website.

 National Register of Taxi Licence Refusals and Revocations

 Charnwood Borough Council are sending letters out to all Hackney carriage, PHV and combined licence holders to make them aware of the Council's initiative to help strengthen Hackney carriage and Private Hire Vehicle (PHV) licensing for the benefit of both passengers and responsible drivers.
 The letter can be read below: